Skip to Content

 gather your sustainability team

-In order to begin, you need a group of people willing to make change happen, right?
+In order to begin, you need a group of people willing to prioritize sustainability and make things happen, right?

-Start out by collecting a group of individuals in your company who have expressed interest in the topic of green living or sustainability.
+Start out by collecting a group of individuals in your company who have expressed interest in the topic of green living or sustainability in the workplace.

 Ideally, it would be fantastic to have one member of the team be from the executive staff – this way you have access to the management team so progress can be made quickly.